JordanMartinez/learn-halogen/src/02-Dynamic-HTML/03-Understanding-Monads.md

 #### The Problem

 If all of our code was written via `Effect` or `Aff`, we would be tightly coupling our high-level business logic with the low-level instructions that actually make it work.
-As a result, our code would be harder test and reason about.
+As a result, our code would be harder to test and reason about.

 `Effect`/`Aff` only exist so we can actually run our programs.
 However, we do not want to encode our business logic into them as well.
 Does our business logic care which database we're using?
 No, it should work either way.
 Does it care about which method we're using to communicate with our server?
 No, it should work either way.